 Do you like to serve veggies for lunch or dinner?
 We have a lot of simple, tasty and easy-to-make plant-based recipes on the blog that you can try next.

-Did you make our vegan tian with herby millet in the oven or on the stove?
-Share your experience with us in the comments below and don’t forget to rate the recipe.
-You can Pin it here and tag us on Instagram — we’d love to see your creations.
+Did you make our vegan tian and like it?
+Share with us in the comments below and don’t forget to rate the recipe.
+You can Pin it here.

 - 2 medium tomatoes, thinly sliced